 Portable Gas On Demand Hot Water

-These units use gas in order to heat water and also contain an electric water pump to provide pressure.
+Portable Gas Hot Water systems use gas in order to heat water and also contain an electric water pump to provide pressure.
 Whilst they are very effective, they also are much more expensive than a simple solar shower, and larger in size.
 If you are a regular camper and enjoy your hot showers, then this type is perfect for you.